EVORA-project/evora-ontology/models/docs/Pathogen.md

   genomeSequencing:
     name: genomeSequencing
-    description: The extent of the pathogen's genetic material that has been sequenced, with possible values including "Complete genome" for the entire genome, "Complete coding sequence" for all coding regions, and "Partial sequence" for only a portion of the genetic material
+    description: The extent of the pathogen's genetic material that has been sequenced, with possible values including 'Complete genome' for the entire genome, 'Complete coding sequence' for all coding regions, and 'Partial sequence' for only a portion of the genetic material
     title: genome sequencing
     domain_of: